keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_15-07-2020.md

 * In <a href="https://nextstrain.org/community/narratives/bergthalerlab/SARSCoV2/Generalaudience2_en" target="_ blank">our last narrative</a>, we have shown you an example of major local transmission of the virus concentrated in Vienna.

-* In this group of infections, apart from six patients (grey samples), our collaborators at AGES has assigned all the sequenced samples to two epidemological clusters: "A" (purple samples) and "AL" (blue samples).
+* In this group of infections, apart from seven patients (grey samples), our collaborators at AGES has assigned all the sequenced samples to two epidemological clusters: "A" (purple samples) and "AL" (blue samples).

 * Hover your mouse over a sample to display more information about it, such as cluster membership.